You can read each horse's bio below, as well as link to their Gallery of photos and videos.

 If you would like to help, please donate and sponsor one of them!
 You can choose the amount you would like to give. $10 a month provides treats; $25 a month sponsors supplements and meds; $100 a month covers all of a horse's feed and hay; $250 a month is a full sponsorship for that horse.
 Any amount can make a difference!
 Sponsorship donations are tax deductible and your donation goes to help provide the very best care.

-Gabby is our newest addition.
+Gabby is our oldest horse.
 She joined our herd in September 2020.

 Gabby is a sweetheart and very unique.
 She is 29 and healthy, but she has an extreme sway back and is over 16 hands tall.
 She loves cookies and people.
 She came to GRS when one of her previous owners found out she needed a home, and found us through The Pegasus Project in Ben Wheeler.